 The Central Nervous Systems Role in Health and Disease

-Unfortunately our mainstream health system doesn’t look for causes but rather is in the business of medicating people to reduce symptoms.
+Unfortunately, our mainstream health system doesn’t look for causes but rather is in the business of medicating people to reduce symptoms.
 Asking what the cause of a condition is generally is explained away by “ no one really knows” or it’s genetic.
-The universe is governed by LAWS and so to is the body.
-For every effect there must be a cause.
+The universe is governed by LAWS and so too is the body.
+For every effect, there must be a cause.
 Disease, health syndromes, and symptoms don’t just occur for no reason.

-They occur because physiology malfunctions and in order to get well it is essential to know what the cause is so you can remove it.
+They occur because physiology malfunctions and in order to get well, it is essential to know what the cause is so you can remove it.
 It is has been our experience in our Los Angeles Blair Upper Cervical Chiropractic office that many of the tough health conditions require many forms of care simultaneously to recover lost health.
-We have also found that since the body is a self healing organism that it’s essential to add things to your health program that support the body in its attempt to heal, mend, and repair.
+We have also found that since the body is a self-healing organism that it’s essential to add things to your health program that supports the body in its attempt to heal, mend, and repair.

 There are several pillars that must be heeded in order to get well.
-Nutrition, sleep, exercise, stress reduction, central nervous system and spiritual foundation are the pillars of health and healing.
+Nutrition, sleep, exercise, stress reduction, central nervous system, and spiritual foundation are the pillars of health and healing.
 Violating one or many of them increases your chances of developing health problems.
-In life many things happen that are out of our control.
-Anyone who suffers with gran mal seizure certainly didn’t ask for it.
+In life, many things happen that are out of our control.
+Anyone who suffers from grand mal seizure certainly didn’t ask for it.
 However, if you are suffering there are things you can do that will help support your recovery.

-The Link Between Gran Mal Seizures and Traumatic Brain Injury
+The Link Between Grand Mal Seizures and Traumatic Brain Injury

 According to 2016 statistics from NARIC, 2.5 million Americans are estimated to sustain traumatic brain injuries each year.
 Brain injury and neck injury can set the stage for nervous system degeneration.
 TBI seizures can result from one or more of the following: